aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/conclusions-of-the-section-and-main-concepts.md

 # Section Conclusions and Key Concepts

-The concept of a "role" helps humanity better describe the physical world and model human activities.
-A "role" is associated with action, while an agent is the performer of that role.
-Further discussions can be focused on the thinking mastery and qualifications of the performer, as well as on improving the role-based actions necessary for a team.
+The concept of "role" helps humanity better describe the physical world and model human activities.
+"Role" is associated with action, while the agent is the executor of the role.
+Subsequently, one can separately discuss the mastery and qualifications of the executor, as well as specifically address and enhance the role-related actions necessary in a team.

-We can say that a "role" is a thinking model that aids in studying and improving an agent's behavior.
-Terms like "role," "subject of interest," and "role interests" (preferences) help define a successful system.
+It can be said that "role" is a cognitive model that helps study and improve an agent's behavior.
+Through the concepts of "role," "subject of interest," and "roles’ interests" (preferences), a successful system is determined.

-Humanity accumulates knowledge about actions irrespective of who performs the role at a given time.
-This accumulated knowledge, along with tools, is what we call a method (practice).
-Using specific methods (practices), roles produce work artifacts.
+Humanity accumulates knowledge about actions regardless of who is currently fulfilling that role.
+This knowledge, along with tools, is what we call a method (practice).
+With specific methods (practices), roles create work artifacts.

-Key Concepts: role performer, agent, role=role object=functional object, project roles; method, practice, work artifact; successful system; subject of interest, role interest, architectural characteristics, preference; intention; physical object=performer, functional object=role, role behavior=functional behavior; black and transparent boxes; position, qualification, title; organization, organizational positions=roles, organizational unit.
+Key concepts: role executor, agent, role = role object = functional object, project roles; method, practice, work artifact; successful system; subject of interest, role interest, architectural characteristics, preference; intention; physical object = executor, functional object = role, role behavior = functional behavior; black and clear boxes; position, qualification, title; organization, organizational roles = positions, organizational unit.